finye/bird-nest/README.md

 Make sure you have Node.js and NPM installed.

-Install dependencies in both projects:
+Install dependencies for both projects by running the following command from the root level:
-`npm install`
+`npm run install-deps`

 To run the client:
 `npm run client`